-Income tax rates effective in Mexico stand at 30% as of December 31, 2023 and 2022 (Note 18).
+Income tax rate effective in Mexico stand at 30% as of December 31, 2024 and 2023.

 2.4.8.1 Current income tax

 The Company recognizes a current income tax liability as of every year-end, calculated based on effective laws enacted by the related tax authorities.